argel6767/i-need-housing/README.md

 - JWT authentication for endpoints
 - Email verification via JavaMail
 - Location-based querying via Hibernate Spatial and PostGIS for geospatial data handling
+- An admin dashboard build using Vaadin.

 ### Status
 An MVP is currently finished with all aforementioned features implemented.
+The MVP is hosted as a containerized app on Azure App Service.
 The source code can be looked over in the `/backend` directory.

 ## Frontend
 NextJs will be used as the framework for the frontend with Tailwind CSS used for styling.